cavanaug/nvim-astro4/README.md

 ### Folding

-Need to set highlight for the fold marker to be more visible for folded lines nnoremap z<space><space> za
+Need to set highlight for the fold marker to be more visible for folded lines nnoremap

+    z<space><space> za

-Ive got something for now, but could really use a bit more visibility on the fold info
+I've got something for now, but could really use a bit more visibility on the fold info

 ### Mappings

 #### what are these for

     nmap > :cnext nmap \< :cprev

-can i reuse these for help navigation vs spc-enter and spc-backspace?
+Can I reuse these for help navigation vs spc-enter and spc-backspace?

 ### Old classic vim settings